dabane-ghassan/int-lab-book/README.md

 [![forthebadge](https://forthebadge.com/images/badges/open-source.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/for-robots.svg)](https://forthebadge.com)

 - Supervised by [Emmanuel Daucé](http://emmanuel.dauce.free.fr/) (MC, Ecole Centrale Marseille).
 - Description of my internship project:

 > In contrast with computer vision, biological vision is characterized by an anisotropic sensor (**The Retina**) as well as the ability to **move** the eyesight to   different locations in the visual scene through ocular **saccades**.
 To better understand how the human eye analyzes visual scenes, a bio-inspired artificial  vision  model was recently suggested by ***Daucé et al (2020) <sup>1</sup>***.The goal of this master’s internship would be to compare the results obtained by Daucé et   al with some of the more classical attentional computer vision models like the ***Spatial transformer network <sup>2</sup>*** where the visual input undergoes a foveal   deformation.

 # Preliminary results

-## Exploring the 28x28 Noisy MNIST dataset with a Spatial Transformer.
+## Exploring the 28x28 Noisy MNIST dataset.

 > Taking a look at a few examples from the dataset: